-Once the offer has been made and the search is over, the search committee chair should ensure that the status of all candidates is updated in PeopleAdmin.
-The search committee chair should also collect all search committee records and email them to Human Resources.
+Once the offer has been made and the search is over, the search committee chair should ensure that the status of all candidates is updated in PeopleAdmin (withdraws, rejected offers, the reason for selection/not selected, etc.).
+The search committee chair should also collect all search committee records and email them to the Director of Faculty Affairs.

-"Search committee records" include any substantive document that was exchanged among search committee members, the department, or with the candidates including: Rating sheets, department feedback, and information provided to candidates are search committee records, as is the Committee's memo to the Department Chair containing its recommendation.
-Interview notes that are not shared, but are kept by a search committee member for his or her own use are personal notes and not search committee records.
+"Search committee records" include any substantive document that was exchanged among search committee members, the department, or with the candidates including: Rating sheets, reference questionnaires, interview sheets, department feedback, and information provided to candidates are search committee records, as is the Committee's memo to the Department Chair containing its recommendation.

+Interview notes that are not shared, but are kept by a search committee member for his or her own use are personal notes and not search committee records, are not subject to the records retention procedure.
 Scheduling emails and other non-substantive communications are transitory records that are not search committee records.

-Questions about what to keep may be directed to the Human Resources.
+Questions about what to keep may be directed to the Provost's Office.